Protective Face Shields Against COVID-19

 Please consider local regulations, material safety data sheets, software capabilities, sterilization requirements, and institutional requirements before 3D printing medical devices.

-Regulatory agencies (such as the FDA in the US, BfraM in Germany, MoH in Italy, ANSM in France, etc.) may consider expedited review of manufacturing information and/or premarket submissions.
+Regulatory agencies (such as the FDA) may consider expedited review of manufacturing information and/or premarket submissions.

 Formlabs cannot warrant that any products not manufactured by Formlabs are suitable for their intended purpose.